story-healing | moral courage | sustainable service

 after 6 weeks of reflection, connection, and collective care, you’ll leave with a:

-• deeper understanding of how your experiences have shaped your story
+Deeper understanding of how your experiences shape—and can reshape—your story

-• reclaimed connection to your voice, your values, and your truth
+Reclaimed connection to your voice, values, and truth in relationship with others

-• new relationship to rest, purpose, and boundaries
+Fresh relationship to purpose, boundaries, and sustainable service

 investment: